cheerlights/esp8266_neopixel_strip/README.md

-# ESP8266 NeoPixel Strip
+# M5STICK-C Plus Cheerlights Client
-This sketch periodically checks the CheerLights color that is stored in ThingSpeak channel 1417 and sets the color of each pixel of a WS2812-based NeoPixel strip.
+This sketch periodically checks the CheerLights color that is stored in ThingSpeak channel 1417 and sets the background color of the screen on the stickc.